Approximate complex amplitude encoding algorithm and its application to data classification problems: Demonstration

 Let us discuss the results.
-Pairwise relationships in Iris dataset shows that Iris setosa can be clearly separated from the other two varieties, whereas the features of Iris versicolor and Iris virginica slightly overlap with each other.
-Therefore, classification of Iris versicolor and Iris virginica (TABLE~\ref{tbl:iris2}) is considered more difficult than that of Iris setosa and Iris versicolor (TABLE~\ref{tbl:iris1}).
-This could be the cause of the low accuracy rate of TABLE~\ref{tbl:iris2}.
-Note that the error between the exact data and ACAE data also affects classification accuracy.
-If we adjust the number of layers in the PQC and the number of iterations in the training process to improve the fidelity between the target state and the model state, we will be able to increase the accuracy rate even more.
-In fact, we confirmed that the incorrect results (\#56, \#57, \#108) turn correct when the classifications are performed using exact data (see TABLE~\ref{tbl:iris3}).
+Pairwise relationships in the Iris dataset shows that {$I.$ $setosa$} can be clearly separated from the other two varieties, whereas the features of {$I.$ $versicolor$} and {$I.$ $virginica$} slightly overlap with each other.
+Therefore, classification of {$I.$ $versicolor$} and {$I.$ $virginica$} {[Table~\ref{tbl:iris2}]} is considered more difficult than that of {$I.$ $setosa$} and {$I.$ $versicolor$} {[Table~\ref{tbl:iris1}]}.
+This could be the cause of the low accuracy rate of {Table}~\ref{tbl:iris2}.
+Note that the error between the exact data and the ACAE data also affects the classification accuracy.
+If we adjust the number of layers in the PQC and the number of iterations in the training process to improve the fidelity between the target state and the model state, we will be able to increase the accuracy rate.
+In fact, we have confirmed that the incorrect results (\#55, \#56, \#57) turned correct when the classifications were performed using the exact data. {Table}~\ref{tbl:iris3} shows the results where both the training and the test data are ideally encoded without errors.